Guara92/dlms-cosem-rs/README.md

 ## Implementation Status

-This library currently implements a subset of the DLMS/COSEM specification** (Green Book Ed.
-12), focusing on core serialization functionality:
+This library implements **~40% of the DLMS/COSEM specification** (Green Book Ed.
+12), focusing on client-side communication and security:

 ### ✅ Implemented